LoveToCommit/vexss-spring/README.md

 vexss-client and and index.html are the two core files.
 You can adapt them easily - I already customized them on the fly today; just remember to adjust your -kb name in the POST line of the JSON file if you wish to create new -kb references and update the index.html HTML ids and name attributes accordingly.
 You can obviously customize the JSON data model however you wish for your own needs.

 ### 5. Have you got an automated CRUD tool for the JSON data model instances?
-No. Not yet.
-That's something I'll probably create using PHP or Spring Boot as simple utility application.
-My workflow habit is text files in vi on OSX or an editor like notepad++ on Windows.
-My natural text file would be much simpler than the one I created here, so this JSON file is a good candidate for tooling as much of it is metadata about the file itself.
+No. That's something I'll probably create using Spring Boot or PHP, as a simple utility application.
+My workflow habit is text files in vi on OSX or an editor like notepad++ on Windows for now.
+It's just faster, so the tool needs to be fast enough not to get in my way.
+My natural text file would be much simpler than the one I created here, however, so this JSON file template is a good candidate for tooling as much of it is metadata about the file itself deliberately modelled to target machine learning APIs for data sample training purposes.